SEXUALITY & GENDER IDENTITY DEFINITIONS

 LGBTQ - An acronym for lesbian, gay, bisexual, transgender, queer and/or questioning.
 Additions to this acronym can include A, for “asexual” or “ally,” and I, for “intersex.”

-MTF - A term referring to a person, assigned male at birth who identifies and lives as female.
+MTF (Male to Female) - A term referring to a person, assigned male at birth who identifies and lives as female.
 See transgender girl or woman.

 Non-Binary - An umbrella term for people who transcend commonly held concepts of gender through their own expression and identities.
 Other terms for this might include gender expansive, gender creative, or genderqueer.
 Some non-binary people also identify as transgender.